RAKWireless/CREATOR-Arduino-SDK/README.md

 Press "Install" at the right side.

   Select CREATOR in "Tools" -> "Board" -> "CREATOR RTL8711".
-Now you are able to develop Arduino code and upload image onto Ameba.
+Now you are able to develop Arduino code and upload image onto CREATOR.